Ourous/curated-clean-linux/README.md

 With these changes made to allow compilation:

-	Specializations for UNIT added to several modules in the Generics library
+	Specializations for UNIT added to several modules in the Generics library Dependencies on the old Data.Generics modules have been re-pointed to their new locations

 Below follows Clean's official `README.md`: